Tianmouc/tianmouc_paper_code/README.md

 ```

-- reconstruction : The reconstruction algrithm for tianmouc raw data
+- reconstruction : The reconstruction algorithm for TianMouC raw data
 - demo         : the automotive driving perception algorithm
-- tianmoucv  : some basic algorithm for tianmouc raw data
+- tianmoucv  : some basic algorithm for TianMouC raw data
 - datareader : the raw data decoder and data reader

 - tianmouc_evaluation_data : Part of the labeled data for demo evaluation
-  - ckpts  : 3 pytorch models used in this paper
+  - ckpts  : 3 Pytorch models used in this paper
   - demo_data : 5 samples used in Fig 4
   - recon_data : some clips for reconstruction